isomerpages/moe-ast-moehc/_school-histories/Schools/Chestnut Drive Secondary School.md

 In 2002, the school moved into its new campus, which was officially opened on 9 July 2005.
 At the same time, a new uniform was also launched in 2004.

 In 2014, the school was recognised as a Microsoft Mentor School for its innovative best practices in the use of technology for teaching and learning.
-The school was also awarded the Singapore Book of Records three years in a row for the following projects: ‘Hand to Hand’, the most number of gloves on a display board (2011);  ‘Project Run’, the most number of well-wishing cards (2010); and ‘Project Orange Nose’,  the most number of people wearing orange noses (2009).
+The school was also awarded the Singapore Book of Records three years in a row for the following projects: ‘Hand to Hand’, the most number of gloves on a display board (2011);&nbsp; ‘Project Run’, the most number of well-wishing cards (2010); and ‘Project Orange Nose’,&nbsp; the most number of people wearing orange noses (2009).

 In 2014, the school was accorded the Applied Learning Programme on sustainability.
-It was based on science, technology, engineering and mathematics as well as humanities applications in the real world.
+It was based on science, technology, engineering and mathematics as well as humanities applications in the real world.&nbsp;

 The school celebrated its 45th anniversary in 2011 with an original musical.
 In 2016, the school merged with Fajar Secondary School and continued operating under the name of Fajar Secondary School.
 Chestnut Drive Secondary School’s Chinese name, 励进中学, has since been adopted as the Chinese name of Fajar Secondary School.